Black Studies 103 – Brown – African American Culture

 About Primary Sources

 Primary sources are first-person accounts or direct evidence of the topics or events you are researching.
-They may include letters, diaries, photographs, autobiographies, records such as birth certificates or land deeds, treaties and other government documents, news footage and eyewitness articles, plays, movies, works of art, speeches, interviews, oral histories, memoirs, architectural plans, and many other kinds of artifacts.
+They may include letters, diaries, photographs, autobiographies, records such as birth certificates or land deeds, treaties and other government documents, news footage and eyewitness articles, plays, movies, music, works of art, speeches, interviews, oral histories, memoirs, architectural plans, and many other kinds of artifacts.

 For more information on different types of primary and secondary sources, review the presentation from class below, and remember: sometimes whether a source counts as primary or secondary depends on how you are using it.
 When in doubt, ask your professor, or a librarian.